Jump to content

 What happens when you start writing as soon as you have an outline…

 An outline is where you start.
 But it’s a long, long way from the finish line.
-If you start proposal writing from an outline you will be giving your proposal writers zero guidance beyond a heading.
+If you start proposal writing from an outline, you will be giving your proposal writers zero guidance beyond a heading.
 And maybe an RFP.
 If they read it.
 You are expecting the writers to figure it all out.
 Even the best proposal writers need input and to think things through before they start writing.
+And less experienced writers tend to write to what they know and feel comfortable with, instead of what the customer needs to hear to reach a decision in your favor.
 No one does their best work by just jumping into proposal writing.
-Starting from an outline may satisfy those begging to start writing, but it does so by lowering your win probability.
+Providing an outline may satisfy those begging to start writing, but it does so by lowering your win probability.
 It also will likely increase the amount of effort to finish the proposal, because the lack of thinking things through will add to the number of rewriting cycles.

 Annotated outlines are better, but still not enough to maximize your win probability